codefresh-io/docs.codefresh.io/_docs/integrations/codefresh-api.md

 %}

-If you press the copy button you will have in your clipboard the whole request (including a token).
+If you press the copy button you will have in your clipboard the whole request (including a key).

 ## Example - getting status from builds